 The Embrace Kids documentary is the next step in our Embrace journey.
 Recent studies suggest that body image is the number one issue affecting our children, and we want to be part of the solution.

 I will be working with, and leading a team of creative, academic, and education specialists to produce a film that will positively impact students, be welcomed by parents and teachers and supported by governments, health professionals and educational institutions.
 The Embrace Kids documentary will have the same heart and soul as the Embrace documentary, however tailored to the younger market.
-There will be no f-bombs and no nudity!
-Watch the trailer for Embrace here:
+Watch the Embrace documentary trailer here:

-The film will be presented in a 30 – minute (approximate) format.
-Once created, Embrace Kids will be made available to schools globally as a free resource to help teachers, community leaders, and health professionals deliver the important message of positive body image through entertaining and engaging storytelling
+Once created, Embrace Kids will be made available to schools globally as a free resource to help teachers, community leaders, and health professionals deliver the important message of positive body image through entertaining and engaging storytelling.

 TARYN BRUMFITT BIO